 Explore later-life careers

 If you’re considering retiring at a later age, it’s important to think about the types of roles you could take up in your senior years.
-Jobs that require face-to-face interaction like teaching will likely stand the test of time.
+Jobs that require face-to-face interaction, like teaching, will likely stand the test of time.
 They can also help keep you active physically, mentally and socially.
 Can you give yourself a head start and start preparing for a later-life career in these industries?

 Embracing change

-- More than four million people in the UK have used Generative AI for work.
+1. Over 18 million people in the UK have now used Generative AI.
 Data source, Deloitte.
-Research from 4,150 respondents between May and June 2023, 14 July 2023.
+Research from 4,150 respondents aged 16 to 75 in April 2024, 31 May 2024.